Praneetha2114/security-log-analyzer/README.md

 192.168.1.10	High
 10.0.0.5	Medium

-If a match is found, the threat level is included in the incident report.
+If an IP appears in the threat database, its risk level is included in the incident report.

-4. Security Incident Report
+Security Incident Report

-Detected incidents are exported into an Excel report.
+Detected incidents are exported to an Excel report.

 Generated file: